It’s Your Health, But We’re All Involved

 This outline is to help you navigate on campus.
 All guidelines are for your safety and the safety of others.
 Your participation is very much necessary and appreciated.

 Please try to take extra precautions not to gather in large groups where exposure to COVID-19 might be possible.
 Plan to arrive on campus healthy and COVID free each day.

-You will be required to participate in a daily self-screening report and submission process.
+You will be asked to participate in a daily self-screening for any potential symptoms.
 You will need a thermometer for this process, so bring one to campus.

 - If you are sick (symptoms may or may not include fever of 100.4 or higher, dry cough, fatigue), do not attend in-person classes.